(With Alternate Stovetop Directions)

 Alternate Stovetop Method

-To make this Healthy Turkey Chili on the stovetop, you simply cook the turkey and onion in a large pot or dutch oven, and leave them on the stove, instead of transferring them to a slow cooker after they’re cooked.
+To make this Healthy Turkey Chili on the stovetop, you use a method that’s basically the same as what we do with our stovetop Easy Taco Soup with Ranch: Simply cook the turkey and onion in a large pot or dutch oven, and leave them on the stove, instead of transferring them to a slow cooker after they’re cooked.
 Just dump in all the other ingredients, and simmer for about 30 minutes.

 Super easy!
 And a great alternative if you don’t happen to have a crock-pot, or if you forget to start the recipe in the slow cooker … and suddenly realize dinner needs to be ready in about half an hour (oh yes … I’ve been there myself a time or two!).